muffinista/chatterbot/README.markdown

 1. [Setup your own app](https://twitter.com/apps/new) on Twitter.

-2. Choose 'Client' as the app type.

-3. Choose 'Read & Write' access unless you don't need to send tweets.
+2. Put in whatever name, description, and website you want.

-4. Take the consumer key/consumer secret values, and either run your bot, and enter them in when prompted, or store them in a config file for your bot.
+3. Take the consumer key/consumer secret values, and either run your bot, and enter them in when prompted, or store them in a config file for your bot.
 (See below for details on this).
 It should look like this: